back to www.myturbodiesel.com home

 Intro to making biodiesel yourself

-Safety and precautions disclaimer, must read!
+Safety and precautions legal disclaimer, must read!

 The chemicals you will most likely use are methanol, or wood alcohol, a main ingredient in barbeque lighter fluid or model airplane fuel.
 Methanol cannot be filtered by any respirator cartridge filter, you must have it under a fume hood or have a clean air supply when handling.
 Lye, or sodium hydroxide, is a main ingredient in drain or stove cleaner.
 Ethanol is a type of alcohol, the type of alcohol found in grain alcohol, vodka, gin, etc. Each of these ingredients on its own or mixed with each other can be a fire hazard and can be poisonous in sufficient quantities.
 Take all safety precautions when handling, transporting, mixing, and/or in any way working with or using these chemicals.